1-2-1 peer support

 Our Peer Support Specialists are all professionally trained, employed, supervised and supported to offer peer support.
 We all have experience of living with mental health issues, and believe wholeheartedly in recovery.
 We do the work we do because we want to empower other people to make positive changes in their lives too.

-If you live in East Sussex you can have up to 10 free sessions of 1-2-1 peer support.
-This can take place wherever you feel most comfortable.
+We would usually provide up to 10 free sessions of 1-2-1 peer support but we have lost our funding in East Sussex.
+The can take place wherever you feel most comfortable.
 We will help you talk through your experiences, and listen to you as an equal, without judgement.
 We value your experience and will share our own experiences of recovery with you.
 We explore possibilities and choices with you, inspire hope and trust, and will always treat you with respect and dignity.

 We advise doing a recovery plan (this is a way of looking at your life and making plans for the future) but we can also simply support you with your choices.